 So much of our lives are online, and yet we understand so little about what this means.
-In this video, we’re just wondering, how are our identities handled in cyberspace?
+How are our identities handled in cyberspace?
 How can we newly conceptualize privacy, who owns our data, and how much control do we have over what we share with friends and strangers?
-Big data is getting bigger by the second, and we might need to decide what we want to do with it as a society.
-Before something or someone else makes the choice for us.
+Big data is getting bigger by the second, and we might need to decide what we want to do with it before something or someone else makes the choice for us.

 Have you ever wondered about what we all have in common?
 Not just breathing - but beyond that, what are our commons, our human commons?
 And beyond that - the commons of living things, all living things?
 In this essay, we’re exploring the idea of the commons down to the ontological base.
 Come, think with us.

 What’s up with this thing we sense through, our body?
 Hearing, seeing, smelling, accessing the world, all done through a bunch of complicated flesh with nervous networks within it.
-We’re just wondering … how is the body shaped by the very different cultures, times and spaces it inhabits?
+How is this body shaped by the very different cultures, times and spaces it inhabits?

 How did humans get to be such a successful species?
 And more urgently what's next in store for them?
 Here are some possible answers, based on historian Yuval Noah Harari's new book, Homo Deus.

-Perhaps, or maybe not yet!
-But sometime, in the near future, it will come...and you know it... that feeling of satiety, of desire, just to do something new, to see another landscape, or to be anywhere else.
-You might think that the outside world has better alternatives for boredom, but is it so?
-For sure, the world brings you interesting experiences and quick fixes, but for the long run, you might just be alone from time to time, with your thoughts and emotions...
+You might think that day-to-day activities have enough alternatives for your boredom, but is it so?
+For sure, the world brings you interesting experiences, but for the long run, you might just be silent and alone from time to time...